Between all my articles, tweets, and Flutter courses, my time has been flying, and I can't believe it's already August!

 Here are the most interesting things I spotted in Flutter-land over the last month. 👇

-When a big company like Notion announces a move like this, we ought to pay attention:
+When a big company like Notion announces moving to native for their iOS/Android app, we ought to pay attention.

 Just to be clear, the Notion team is replacing the old web views with native components and does not use Flutter (though if you're curious, here's an open source alternative to Notion written in Flutter and Rust).